Selling A Storm Damage House In Texas banner Texas

 What do you legally need to disclose about storm damage?

-In Texas, if you’re selling a house, you must tell potential buyers about any damage, including storm-related issues.
-This is not just required by law, but it also affects the sale.
+If you’re selling a house in Texas, you must tell potential buyers about any damage, including storm-related issues.
+This is not just required by law but also affects the sale.
 Here’s what to include:

 If you don’t provide complete and truthful information, you might face legal problems which could affect the sale.